 It’s 1943, and eleven-year-old Dewey Kerrigan is en route to New Mexico to live with her mathematician father.
 Soon she arrives at a town that, officially, doesn’t exist.
 It is called Los Alamos, and it is abuzz with activity, as scientists and mathematicians from all over America and Europe work on the biggest secret of all–“the gadget.”
 None of them–not J. Robert Oppenheimer, the director of the Manhattan Project; not the mathematicians and scientists; and least of all, Dewey–know how much “the gadget” is about to change their lives.

 While this book is historical fiction-ish about the creation of the atom bomb, this chapter book hones in on the story from the point of view of an 11-year-old girl who is sent to live with her mathematician father and has a science talent of her own.
-The story focuses more on her life, and as a middle school age girl, means relationships and popularity.
-The atom bomb is really a backdrop to a coming of age story of Dewey Kerrigan and the new friends she makes. [chapter book, ages 9 and up]
+The story focuses more on her life, and as a middle-school-age girl, means relationships and popularity.
+The atom bomb is really a backdrop to a coming of age story of Dewey Kerrigan and the new friends she makes. [middle grade, ages 9 and up]

 The Evolution of Calpurnia Tate by Jacqueline Kelly

 11-year-old Calpurnia Tate lives in Fentress, Texas (near Austin) in the year 1899.
 At this turn of the century, things are changing even in small-town Fentress.
 Calpurnia’s grandfather is at the forefront of this change, and he embraces it as a naturalist scientist and early member of the National Geographic Society.
 Calpurnia gravitates towards her grandfather learning about science and keenly observing all around her.
 But one thing she does notice, besides the flora and fauna, is that girls are expected to marry and keep house, and not go to college.
 Calpurnia’s evolution is to test this theory of homemaking versus college for girls.
-But anything is possible at the start of a new century, or is it? [chapter book, ages 9 and up]
+But anything is possible at the start of a new century, or is it? [middle grade, ages 9 and up]